A Rather Weak 'Attempt' To Defend

 pp.63-64.
 Bold emphases added.]

-However, Engels slides between two different senses of "motion"
+two different senses of "motion"

-here: (1) change of place, and (2) energy.
-In this way, he is able to argue that
+here: (1) Change of place, and (2) Energy added or subtracted.
+In this way, he

-any change in the relation between bodies always amounts to a change in energy.
+is able to argue that any change in the relation between bodies always amounts

-But, this depends on the nature of the field in which these bodies are embedded
+to a change in energy.
+But, this depends on the nature of the field in which

 Note 4a);